Mental Health in Construction – Everything You Need to Know

 Nature of the Work

-Stress and declining mental health in construction sectors is a widespread problem, caused by a variety of factors.
 First are the hazards involved.
-The dangerous work environment includes significant risks of accident or injury such as a fall from height or being struck by a vehicle, as well as physical ailments that can develop over time such as back pain or hearing loss.
+Construction workers are constantly at risk of accidents or injuries, such as falls from height or being struck by a vehicle, as well as life-altering conditions that can develop over time, including back pain or hearing loss.

 Poor Job Security